Battle of Waterloo: Armies

 Many of the troops in the Coalition armies were inexperienced.
 The Dutch army had been re-established in 1815, following the earlier defeat of Napoleon.
-With the exception of the British and some from Hanover and Brunswick who had fought with the British army in Spain, many of the professional soldiers in the Coalition armies had spent some of their time in the French army or in armies allied to the Napoleonic regime.
+With the exception of the British and some men from Hanover and Brunswick who had fought with the British army in Spain, many of the professional soldiers in the Coalition armies had spent some of their time in the French army or in armies allied to the Napoleonic regime.
 The historian Alessandro Barbero states that in this heterogeneous army the difference between British and foreign troops did not prove significant under fire.